pythonpadawanEXE/COMP1511/Week 1.md

     return 0;
 }
 ```
-Save as face0.c # !
-IMPORTANT TO INCLUDE '.c' on end !
+Save as face0.c
+# !
+IMPORTANT TO INCLUDE '.c' on end of file name !

 Compile
 ```